michaelcopeland/thesis_project_audio_recognition/README.md

 # Your patience is appreciated:

 I will integrate microphone recognition and the possibility to pass arguments from the command line as soon as possible.
-That will make this read me a bit more direct.
+That will eleminate the current hurdles.
+Thank you.

 In the mean time, the thesis-doc folder of this repo contains a Master thesis document detailing this implementation and the differences from DejaVu.